brh55/Llama-Studios/readme.md

 ### For Production
 5. run web server: `node index.js`

+### About this project
+1. No frameworks were used other than jQuery for simple navigation functionality.
+2. The CSS framework and customize styles are written in scratch with PostCSS (not necessary, just a fun challenge)
+3. Automated Gulp task optimizes and minifies the code into a nice fat blob.

 ### Keep llama-ing on! ![Llama on](http://orig05.deviantart.net/fee3/f/2010/094/f/d/llama_walk_by_taquito143.gif)

 ---
     This was for the Zappos front-end internship challenge for 2016.
 I'm leaving this code FOSS, I encourage you to inspect the code, use some of it for your projects, and learn from it as well.
     It's no means a reflection of what is expected, but more so a reference or baseline for your projects.
     "One must find it within themselves to create their vision of llama history! :)"

     If this was also useful, go ahead and star it to spread the love.
-You are more than welcome to ask me questions in the issue section as well, I'll respond!
+You are more than welcome to ask me questions in the issue section or tweet me at @HimBrandon as well, I'll respond!

     If you are curious, I did move into the on-site interview, but unfortunately did not make the final cut.
-However, I absolutely encourage you to still try apply for Zappos internship, and take advantage of meeting the other canidates!
-I'm still good friends with a few of the pople I met on my interview.
+However, I absolutely encourage you to apply for the Zappos internship, as it was an amazing and awesome experience.
+The team is very talented, and the fellow canidates I met are people I still speak to until this day.
+---